CVE-2026-9958

 Vulnerability

-This is a use-after-free vulnerability located within the PDFium component of Google Chrome.
-An attacker could exploit this by convincing a user to open a specially crafted PDF file, triggering improper memory handling.
+This is a use-after-free vulnerability within PDFium, the library Chrome uses to render PDF documents.
+An attacker can exploit this by enticing a user to open a maliciously crafted PDF file, potentially resulting in unauthorized code execution.

 Business impact